jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/02-VideoBasics.md

 from adafruit_display_shapes.roundrect import RoundRect
 ```

 The library is great, but is still kind of messy.
-I've gone ahead and made these a bit more simple.
+Like with the `background()` command above, I've gone ahead and made functions for everything.
 Let's start by adding the `line()` function to our project:

 ```python
 def line(x0, y0, x1, y1, color):